franciscocasillas/franciscocasillas/README.md

   ---
   ## About Me

-- 👨‍💻 I'm a Full Stack Software Engineer with a background in audiovisual production
+- 👨‍💻 I am a Full Stack Software Engineer with a background in audiovisual production
 - 🎨 I design and build websites and web applications
 - 👀 My three passions are coding, graphic design and songwriting
 - 🌱 I'm currently part of #100devs learning Object Oriented Programming